Installing Docker and Docker Compose on Ubuntu (Using Docker’s Official Repository)

 Verify Docker Compose Plugin

-With Docker and the Compose plugin installed, you should verify that Docker Compose v2 is working properly.
+Now that Docker and the Compose plugin are installed, let’s confirm that Docker Compose v2 is working properly.

 Run the following command to see if Docker Compose is recognized: